 A beautiful evening in Stuttgart

-Next morning, and after having a delicious German breakfast which consisted of Chicken with Sauerkraut sandwich and an Apfelstrudel, it was the time for me to visit one of the major highlights of this trip to Stuttgart, which is the museum of Mercedes-Benz.
+The next morning, after having a delicious German breakfast which consisted of a Chicken with Sauerkraut sandwich and an Apfelstrudel, it was time for me to visit one of the major highlights of this trip to Stuttgart, which is the museum of Mercedes-Benz.

-I started the tour in top floor where I saw the oldest cars from the invention of the automobile era (1886-1900) and from the birth of the Mercedes brand period which is between 1900 and 1914.
+I started the tour on the top floor where I saw the oldest cars from the invention of the automobile era (1886-1900) and from the birth of the Mercedes brand period which is between 1900 and 1914.

 A few minutes later, it was very interesting for me to see the beautiful 300 TD Station Wagon, which is, according to many experts, the best Mercedes car ever built.
 There’s always something very special about these Station Wagons and seeing one of them there brought a smile to my face.

-I moved to a lower floor where I saw a beautiful SL from the post war era.
-It’s definitely beautiful but I was looking to see more Mercedes cars from 1980s and 1990s as I grew up watching these cars in the streets of Kuwait and I wanted to see them there in the museum to have some sweet childhood memories back.
+I moved to a lower floor where I saw a beautiful SL from the post-war era.
+It’s definitely beautiful but I was looking to see more Mercedes cars from the 1980s and 1990s as I grew up watching these cars in the streets of Kuwait and I wanted to see them there in the museum to have some sweet childhood memories back.

 And the beautiful surprises continue and here I am admiring the beauty of this magnificent SL500 from 1986.
 It’s one of my all-time favourite Mercedes models.